CZ-NIC/knot-resolver/daemon/README.rst

 ^^^^^^^^^^^^^^^^^^^

 The cache in Knot DNS Resolver is persistent with LMDB backend, this means that the daemon doesn't lose the cached data on restart or crash to avoid cold-starts.
-Interestingly the cache may be reused between cache daemons or manipulated from other processes, making for example synchronisation between load-balanced recursors possible.
+The cache may be reused between cache daemons or manipulated from other processes, making for example synchronised load-balanced recursors possible.

 .. function:: cache.open(max_size)